qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 Build real-time Linux image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The real-time layer provides recipes and configurations required to run the Qualcomm Linux kernel as a real-time kernel.
 The real-time kernel runs with preemption fully enabled through a configuration, ``CONFIG_PREEMPT_RT=y``.
 This layer supports ``linux-kernel-qcom-rt`` recipe that fetches and builds the Qualcomm Linux kernel for the supported machine.
 This layer appends to the kernel and the upstream ``PREEMPT_RT`` patches based on the kernel version, and enables real-time configurations.
 For more details, see `Real-time kernel <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-3/real_time_kernel_overview.html>`__.

-1. Download Qualcomm Yocto and the supporting layers:

-   .. note:: The ``<manifest release tag>`` for real-time Linux image is the same as the BSP build.
+1. Download Qualcomm Yocto and the supporting layers.
+The ``<manifest release tag>`` for real-time Linux image is the same as the BSP build.
 Clone the Real-time Linux on top of the BSP build.
+For the latest ``<manifest release tag>``, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250617225208/>`__.

    .. container:: nohighlight

       ::